devhausleipzigacademy/camp6-final-project/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `pages/index.tsx`.
-The page auto-updates as you edit the file.

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
 This endpoint can be edited in `pages/api/hello.ts`.

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

-## Unit Testing with Jest
+## Unit Testing with Vitest

-We use Jest to test our code.
+We use Vitest to test our code.
 It is already set up, just make sure to **yarn install** and create a test file.

 Test files should be placed in the same folder as the code you wish to test.
-The file should have the same name as your code file, plus test.ts: "MyCodeFile.test.ts"

-The actual tests are written similarly to Vitest.
+The file be named spec.ts.
+For an example, check out pages/api/book/spec.ts.

 For details and examples check the documentation linked below.

 Open your terminal and use the following script to run Jest: